ShaneByrne0963/conversate-dot-com/README.md

     - "Must Have", given to user stories that must be completed within the iteration timeframe
     - "Should Have", given to user stories that don't have to be completed for this iteration, but should if possible
     - "Could Have", which are user stories that can be completed if all other user stories are finished
-  - For each iteration, no more than 60% of all of its user stories were labelled with "Must have"
+  - For each iteration, no more than 60% of all of its user stories were labelled with "Should have"
   - If user stories were still remaining once an iteration came to a close, they were returned to the product backlog, where they could be selected for future iterations

 ![Iterations for Conversate](readme_images/agile/iterations.JPG)